Parameterised UCM Display

 E-Salvage - Frequently Asked Questions (FAQs)

-E-Salvage is an online bidding system that has been built in-house by Pickles Auctions specifically for the sale of vehicles located in rural and remote locations.
+E-Salvage is an online bidding system that has been built in-house by Pickles Auctions specifically for the sale of Salvage vehicles located Australia wide.

 You no longer require a holding deposit to bid in the E-Salvage sales.
 You will now need to register individually for each E-Salvage sale you wish to participate in.
 If your bid is successful a deposit will be deducted from your credit card.